 Don’t use aspirin.
-Use Panadol or as advised by your physician.
+Use Panadol or as advised by your injector.
 There is often pain for several days after your lip filler procedure.

 Please use a cold pack regularly on the day of your treatment (no ice directly on skin).
 Arnica is also used by many patients

 Patients on some medications, including aspirin, fish oil or other drugs associated with increased bruising, may find their risk increased.
-For the treatment of bruising, there are several over the counter topical treatments available, including Bruderm and Hirudoid.
+For the treatment of bruising, there are several over the counter topical treatments available, including Hirudoid.

 Some patients take Bromelaine as a preventative for bruising.

 Some patient may be advised by their injector to gently massage after their procedure and some may not.
 Please discuss this with your injector.
 If patients notice lumpiness, then massage is often indicated.

 Oral herpes is a common complication of lip filler treatments.
 Some patients choose to go on Lysine or an antiviral preventatively.
 If you do notice that you’re getting a cold sore after your injectable lip treatment.
 Please call your injector for an assessment.
 Antiviral oral drugs or topicals may be prescribed and also a special dressing for oral herpes sores can be helpful.

 Are you happy with the results?

 This question should not be addressed until 4 weeks after the treatment, as the results will take that long to settle, particularly in the case of symmetry issues, which it is inadvisable to address too early as doing this can create greater symmetry issues.
 After your first treatment we advise a review at 4 weeks.
 If at that time you would like further treatment, it can be performed (there are no “free top ups” with dermal filler, all product is paid for by the patient).

-We are all asymmetrical to start with and your doctor will do their best to improve on your natural symmetry.
-Symmetry after a dermal filler treatment should not be assessed for 4 weeks.
+We are all asymmetrical to start with and your injector will do their best to improve on your natural symmetry.
+Symmetry after a dermal filler treatment should not be assessed for at least 4 weeks.